IDR/deployment/docs/operating-procedures.md

 If you SSH into this server you will have full access to OMERO.server, including OMERO.web and the command-line client.
 If you need to login to OMERO you should always connect to this server.

-If you need to restart OMERO.server or OMERO.web you must use `systemctl` and not `omero admin` or `omero web`.
+If you need to restart OMERO.server or OMERO.web, you must use `systemctl` and not `omero admin` or `omero web`.

 ## Analysis IDR